What Can Natural Gas Be Used For

 Natural gas is a naturally occurring hydrocarbon gas mixture consisting primarily of methane, but commonly includes varying amounts of other higher alkanes, and sometimes a small percentage of carbon dioxide, nitrogen, hydrogen sulfide, or helium.
 It is formed when layers of buried plants and animals are subjected to intense heat and pressure over millions of years.
 This process transforms organic matter into natural gas, which is then trapped beneath impermeable rock formations.

 Natural gas is extracted from the earth through drilling wells into these underground reservoirs.
 Once extracted, it is processed to remove impurities such as water, carbon dioxide, and hydrogen sulfide.
-The processed natural gas is then transported through pipelines to various end-users.
+Also, the processed natural gas is then transported through pipelines to various end-users.
 The discovery and utilization of natural gas have revolutionized energy production and consumption, offering a cleaner and more efficient alternative to other fossil fuels.

 Comprehensive Overview